Pre-filtering the Spot Database Display

 By default, SpotCollector inspects each incoming spot of a station operating in a particular mode near a particular frequency, discards if if is too old, and otherwise uses the information from the spot to either update an existing Spot Database Entry for that station in that mode near that frequency, or to create a new Spot Database Entry.
 SpotCollector's Filtering mechanism lets you focus on a specified subset of the information contained in the Spot Database, like "all active CW stations on the transceiver's current band with whom a confirmed QSO would advance award progress".
 Filtering does not modify the content of the Spot Database; it modifies only your view of that data - a view you can quickly change to meet your need for information.

 SpotCollector's Pre-filtering window can be displayed by clicking the Pre-filtering button near the lower-right corner of the Configuration window's Spot Database tab.
-This window provides a panel for each pre-filtering category, and a master Enable checkbox that enables or disables all three categories of pre-filtering.
+This window provides a panel for each pre-filtering category, and a master Enable checkbox that enables or disables all categories of pre-filtering.

 Why Pre-filter Spots?

 SpotCollector assists the DXer not just by showing active needed stations -- stations with whom a confirmed QSO would advance award progress -- but also by revealing the operating patterns of needed stations, and by revealing band openings between the DXer's QTH and needed DXCC entities, CQ zones, IOTA island groups, Maidenhead grid squares, and US States.
 This assistance is provided by capturing information from incoming spots into its Spot Database, and making it easy to analyze and visualize that information.
 Pre-filtering spots -- discarding the information they contain without inserting it into the Spot Database -- arguably runs counter to SpotCollector's primary function in DXLab.